 We are excited to announce a unique competitive opportunity for Master skaters in the U.S. and Canada.
-The first ever North American Virtual Short Track Masters TT Challenge - 2018.

 The virtual meet gives masters an opportunity to compete without the cost and difficulty of traveling to a physical meet.
 This allows athletes to see how their times compare to those throughout the U.S. and Canada, while competing on an individual level and for their clubs.
 It is designed to be fun, instructive and challenging not only for the participating athletes but for their clubs as well.
 The virtual meet also gives masters who have never competed an opportunity to do so in an easy, safe and supportive environment - their own club.
 Skaters who are unaffiliated will also have the opportunity to compete through their local clubs.
 Please note that all participants must be current members of US Speedskating or Speed Skating Canada.

 Details & Rules:

 1) This is a virtual time trial masters meet conducted on a standard 111.12m track.
 Each skater will be timed by their club on their home rink.
 Unaffiliated skaters may skate (if permitted), with and for a participating club.